 - Cheese: Use your favorite cheese here.
 I used a combination of freshly shredded mozzarella and smoked gouda.
 White cheddar, regular cheddar, or even pepper jack cheese.
 If using a strong cheese like feta cheese, I recommend combining it with another so the flavor isn’t overpowering.

 - Ground Mustard: A common ingredient in cheesy egg dishes, this spice adds a sharp kick and depth of flavor.
 I don’t recommend skipping it.

 - Everything Bagel Seasoning: Use everything bagel seasoning as garnish on top of the dish.
 You can purchase it at some grocery stores or make it at home.
 If you don’t have any, don’t worry about it.
 Or if you only have poppy seeds, garlic flakes, and/or sesame seeds, just sprinkle the dish with one or all of those.
 To make it yourself, combine 1 Tablespoon poppy seeds, 1 Tablespoon sesame seeds, 1 and 1/2 teaspoons dried minced onion, 1 and 1/2 teaspoons dried garlic flakes, and 1 teaspoon coarse salt.
 You will have plenty leftover and it tastes great on pizza, potatoes, avocado toast, scrambled eggs, and focaccia.

-- Cream Cheese: Cream cheese used for cooking and baking are sold in 8 ounce blocks.
-You need 6 ounces for this recipe.
-If you don’t feel like having 2 ounces leftover, just cut up the whole block for this dish.
+- Cream Cheese: Cream cheese used for cooking and baking are sold in 8-ounce bricks.
+You need 6 ounces (170g) for this recipe.
+If you don’t feel like having 2 ounces leftover, just cut up the whole brick for this dish.
 You won’t regret a little extra cream cheese!